tu2-atmanand/Task-Board/README.md

 **Step 2 :** Open Task Board using the Icon from the right side Ribbon Icon Bar.
 There is also a command in the Command Pallet.

-**Step 3 :** Click on the **Scan vault window** button from the top-right in the Task Board view header as shown in below image.
+**Step 3 :** Click on the **Scan vault window** button from the top-right in the Task Board view header as shown in above video.
 Then click on the run button and it will scan all your files to look for tasks.
-If your vault contains thousands of notes, you can apply [scanning filters]() to exclude certains files from scanning.
+If your vault contains thousands of notes, you can apply [scanning filters](https://tu2-atmanand.github.io/task-board-docs/docs/Features/Filters_for_Scanning/) to exclude certains files from scanning.

 **Step 4 :** There are already two predefined board for your convenience as an example.
-Feel free to delete or edit the boards and [create your own boards](https://tu2-atmanand.github.io/task-board-docs/How_To/HowToCreateNewBoard.html) from the Configure Board settings.
+Feel free to delete or edit the boards and [create your own boards](https://tu2-atmanand.github.io/task-board-docs/docs/How_To/HowToCreateNewBoard/) from the Configure Board settings.
 Enjoy !

 ## Features